In this section

 Groundbreaking research leads to an unexpected discovery

 Our team of experts was one of the first in the nation to use genomic sequencing to diagnose and treat a child for his undiagnosed genetic condition.
-After he spent years in the hospital a very sick boy, our team was able to define his rare disorder and develop a treatment plan that allowed him to walk out of the hospital and home to his family.
+After he spent years in the hospital, our team was able to define his rare disorder and develop a treatment plan that allowed him to walk out of the hospital and home to his family.

-Our program provides services to individuals with unidentified complex health problems thought to have genetic causes.
+Our Undiagnosed and Rare Disease Program provides services to individuals with unidentified complex health problems thought to have genetic causes.
 Some of our services are:

 - Medical evaluations